A strong version of implicit function theorem: Introduction

-\beR 1.
-The classical approach to construct a solution is the \obo\ approximation: first solve the linear part (modulo quadratic terms), then quadratic, cubic etc. Accordingly we always present the equation in the form $\uu+L\uy+H(\uy)=0$.
-Here:
+The classical approach to construct a solution is the \obo\ approximation: first solve the part linear in $\by$ (modulo quadratic terms), then quadratic, cubic etc. Accordingly we always present the equation(s) $F(\bx,\by)=0$ in the form $\uu+L\by+H(\by)=0\in W$.
+Here $\uu=F(\bx,0)\in W$,